Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-In assessing our zero-shot and fine-tuned CT-CLIP models, we employed the CT-Net model as a fully supervised baseline \cite{draelos2021machine}.
-Renowned for its performance in a similar CT dataset \cite{draelos2021machine}, CT-Net provided a robust comparison point.
-We trained the CT-Net model on our CT-RATE dataset, adapting the chest CT volumes to fit the model's input requirements by resizing them to $420 \times 420 \times 402$.
-Consistent with our models, we focused on the abnormalities present in the CT-RATE dataset (Fig. \hyperref[fig:fig2]{2d}), targeting a more specific range of abnormalities compared to the 98 and 9 abnormalities explored in the original CT-Net study.
+In assessing our CT-CLIP and finetuned models, we employ the CT-Net model as a fully supervised baseline \cite{draelos2021machine}.
+Renowned for its performance in a similar CT dataset \cite{draelos2021machine}, CT-Net provides a robust comparison point.
+We train the CT-Net model on our CT-RATE dataset, adapting the chest CT volumes to fit the model's input requirements by resizing them to $420 \times 420 \times 402$.
+Consistent with our models, we focus on the abnormalities present in the CT-RATE dataset (Figure \hyperref[fig:fig2]{3d}), instead of the 98 and 9 abnormalities explored in the original CT-Net study.
+For each abnormality, we determine classification thresholds by identifying the left-upper point on the Receiver Operating Characteristic (ROC) curve, using the 10\% of each validation set.
+This analysis is performed across all three evaluation sets, CT-RATE (internal), RAD-ChestCT (external), and UPMC (external), and for all multi-abnormality detection models: zero-shot, fine-tuned, and fully supervised.
+Additionally, we compute the Area Under the Receiver Operating Characteristic (AUROC) values for each abnormality.